 Commercial Property Management – Huge Savings in Energy Management Today

-It is the ‘uncontrollable outgoings’ that can be a frustration for many a property manager or landlord.
+The ‘uncontrollable outgoings’ can be a frustration for many a property manager or landlord.
 These outgoings are usually rates and taxes applicable to the property ownership.

-So where does ‘energy’ sit with these categories.
-In the practical sense it is somewhere in the middle.
-You must have energy to operate the property, but you do have choices on how you use the energy.
+So where does ‘energy’ sit with these categories?
+In the practical sense, it is somewhere in the middle.
+You must have energy to operate the property, but you have choices on how you use the energy.

-To help you handle these questions, it is good policy to get in your maintenance contractors that know the plant and equipment in the building.
-Ask them questions about the property today and how it can be changed to create savings.
+To help you handle these questions, it is a good policy to get in with your maintenance contractors who know the plant and equipment in the building.
+Ask them about today’s property and how it can be changed to create savings.
 Some of that plant and equipment will be using huge amounts of energy.
 That will usually be in:

 - Lifts